Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 ### Amplicon sequencing

-In comparison **Amplicon sequencing** tends to be cheaper, which makes it more affordable to include additional replicates.
-Only one small region is amplified through PCR, rather than the whole genome.
-This means that this region needs to be present in all the individuals in the community that you want to identify.
+An amplicon is a small piece of DNA or RNA that will be amplified.
+Amplicon sequencing is cheaper than WMS because only a smal part of the genome is sequenced.
+This makes it affordable to include additional replicates.

-The region varies between the organisms you are trying to profile.
-For bacteria, the 16S rRNA sequence is used to identify bacteria, whereas the ITs region is used for fungi, and the 18S rRNA sequence for protozoa.
+Because only one small region is amplified through PCR, rather than the whole genome, the region needs to be present in all the individuals in the community that you want to identify.
+Consequently, we use 16S rRNA which is part of every bacterial and archaeal genome and is highly conserved, to identify bacteria and archeae.
+18S rRNA or ITS regions are the amplicons used to identify eukarotic organisms.

-This means irrespective of depth, if an organism in the community does not contain the amplified region, it will not be present.
-This can be useful for removing host contamination, but this also limits our information about the organisms present to their relative abundance only.
+For organisms that are well characterised, establishing identity can give you information about functional capacity of the community.
+For organisms which are not well characterised - and these are common in such samples - we will know little other than relative abundances in the community.

 Despite this, there are workflows such as [QIIME2](https://qiime2.org/), which are free and community led, which use database annotations of the reference versions of the organisms identified from the amplicon, to suggest what metabolic functions maybe present.
 The amplicon sequence is also limited because species may have genomic differences, but may be indistinguishable from the amplicon sequence alone.
 This means that amplicon sequencing can rarely resolve to less than a genus level.